DFE-Digital/check-an-early-years-qualification/tests/Dfe.EarlyYearsQualification.LoadTests/README.md

 ## Prerequisites

 * Install k6 locally
-* Navigate to `k6` folder under `tests`

 ## How to run the tests locally

-Locally means against the test/staging environment, but on your local machine rather than in a pipeline.
+"Locally" means against the test/staging environment, but on your local machine rather than in a pipeline.

 To run the tests, simply run the following in the main repo folder: